ballerina-attic/docs-ballerina-vscode-extension/en/docs/visual-programming/sequence-diagram-view.md

 Concurrent executions are supported in Ballerina through workers.
 Each worker has a lifeline that runs parallel to the lifeline of the main function body.
 The diagram also captures asynchronous messaging between workers.

-The following example shows a sample of messages passing between workers and waiting in the main function until the execution is finished.
+The following example shows how asynchronous messaging is represented in the diagram.

 ```ballerina
 public function FunctionWithWorker() {